IakovlevaNatalia/FoolOrGenius/README.md

 **Fool or Genius** is a collection of six games developed during the learning process of WinForms technology.

 -The project is implemented following the principles of object-oriented programming
--To showcase user game scores retrieved from the MS SQL Server database, the WinForms graphical component DataGridView was utilized
+-To showcase user game scores retrieved from the MS SQL Server database, the WinForms control DataGridView was utilized
 -To enhance modularity, increase code reusability, the Dependency Injection (DI) design pattern was employed
 -Base class Ball has been implemented, allowing other objects to inherit and override behavior
 <img src="https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/8ae6a3bd-ae16-41db-8177-102704a356d2" width="425" height="225"/>